Kidney disease in cats

 These cats typically present acutely ill with recent history of drug exposure.
 The more common diagnosis of chronic kidney disease certainly presents a more difficult diagnostic challenge.
 While infections, reactions to drugs, chemicals and/or vaccinations can be involved, in the vast majority of cases, conventional veterinarians rarely find out the cause of chronic kidney failure, often leaving us with palliative management at attempting to preserve kidney function and slow down kidney decline.
 However, once elevations in blood creatinine and BUN (blood urea nitrogen) occur in cats with chronic renal failure, greater than 80% of kidney function has been irreversibly destroyed when the disease is often first detected, which makes long term management much more difficult.

-Many cats with chronic kidney disease benefit from animal guardians administering subcutaneous fluids under the skin at home several times weekly, which can be easily taught to guardians by veterinarians or veterinary technicians.
-Rarely some animal guardians will see if their pet is a candidate for kidney transplants.
+Many cats with chronic kidney disease benefit from receiving subcutaneous fluids under the skin at home several times weekly, which can be easily taught to the pet owner by the veterinarian or veterinary technician.
+Rarely, some animal guardians will see if their pet is a candidate for kidney transplant.
 Limitations here include limited facilities across the country that provide this service, VERY high cost, as well as risk of donor kidney organ rejection in the sick patient.
 Holistic veterinarians will often prescribe nutritional supplements, herbs and/or homeopathic remedies in helping the feline cope with this very difficult disease.
 The best thing guardians can do is be aware of the early signs of kidney disease in cats.
 These include:

 - Increased thirst/urination

 - Nausea, vomiting

 - Drooling from oral ulcers

 - Loss of appetite